sdm-commits/abs-challenge/README.md

 **Simulator** — Set count, outs, base runners, and perspective (batting/pitching).
 See the break-even confidence threshold, run expectancy, and challenge recommendation for every valid transition.

+**Signal Mode** — Visual green/red/yellow indicator showing whether to challenge based on zone confidence vs. break-even threshold for the current game state.
+Designed for training catchers and batters to internalize challenge decisions before game situations.

 **Live Game Mode** — Connects to the MLB Stats API and polls the linescore every 5 seconds during live games.
 Auto-populates count, outs, runners, inning, and score with team abbreviations.
-Schedule refreshes every 30 seconds to keep all game buttons current.
 On game selection, preloads season xwOBA for both rosters via a [Vercel serverless endpoint](#xwoba-api) and computes a **matchup multiplier** for each at-bat that adjusts ΔRE based on the current batter-pitcher pairing relative to league average.

+**Trackman Integration** — Accepts pitch location data via CSV upload, coordinate paste, or websocket connection.
+Supports Trackman V3 native field names (`PlateLocSide`, `PlateLocHeight`, `PitchCall`), Statcast aliases (`plate_x`, `plate_z`), and shorthand — case-insensitive, first match wins.
+Zone confidence is calculated automatically using a Gaussian model (σ=1.0") based on pitch distance from the zone edge.

-**World Series Game 7 Demo** — Walk through pivotal at-bats from the LAD-TOR Game 7 with real 2025 Statcast xwOBA data, showing how challenge decisions would have played out under ABS.
+**World Series Game 7 Demo** — Walk through 8 pivotal at-bats from the LAD-TOR Game 7 with real 2025 Statcast xwOBA data, showing how challenge decisions would have played out under ABS.

 **Terminal Transitions** — Models strikeouts and walks as full base-out state changes, not just count changes.
 Overturning a ball on an x-2 count produces a strikeout (outs +1, runners stay).
 Overturning a strike on a 3-x count produces a walk (batter to 1st, forced runners advance, bases-loaded walk scores a run).